 - calculation of goats’ assurance rating for Johne’s disease

-- animal health status for all the other conditions listed on the NGHS
+- animal health status for all the other conditions listed on the NGHD

 - signature and date.

-A completed NGHS is a legal document under state laws.
+A completed NGHD is a legal document under state laws.
 It can be audited and there are penalties for false declarations.
 A false declaration could leave a producer liable to legal action.